 - All participants required fewer blood transfusion (from 0.4 to 43%)

 - 50% had at least 25% reduction in transfusion requirements

-- the mean interval between transfusions increased by 29.5%
+- The mean interval between transfusions increased by 29.5%

-- hemoglobin levels were not compromised by reduced transfusion volumes
+- Hemoglobin levels were not compromised by reduced transfusion volumes

-In conclusion, “wheat grass juice has the potential to lower transfusion requirements in thalassemics.”
+Dr. Marwaha concluded: "Wheat grass juice has the potential to lower transfusion requirements in thalassemics."

-The Murdoch Children’s Research Institute at the Royal Children’s Hospital in Melbourne (Australia) is involved in a number of research projects, one of which is thalassemia.
-The Cell & Gene Therapy Research Group was headed by Professor Panos Ioannou, a specialist in thalassemia research and an important contributor to the Human Genome Project due to his knowledge and development of artificial chromosomes.
+The Murdoch Children's Research Institute at the Royal Children's Hospital in Melbourne (Australia) is involved in a number of research projects, one of which is thalassemia.
+The Cell & Gene Therapy Research Group was headed by the late Professor Panos Ioannou, a specialist in thalassemia research and an important contributor to the Human Genome Project due to his knowledge and development of artificial chromosomes.

-“We have recently developed very specific assays for the induction of foetal haemoglobin, (“The assay is based on detecting production of HbF in human erythroleukaemia cells using a fluorescent protein gene that is used to replace the genes for HbF“) to facilitate the discovery of pharmacological agents that might be therapeutic for thalassaemia.
-Given the reported effects of wheatgrass juice on thalassaemia, (Dr. Marwaha’s pilot study) we would very much like to test wheatgrass juice (extract) whether it can cause a significant increase in fetal haemoglobin.”
+"We have recently developed very specific assays for the induction of foetal haemoglobin, ("The assay is based on detecting production of HbF in human erythroleukaemia cells using a fluorescent protein gene that is used to replace the genes for HbF") to facilitate the discovery of pharmacological agents that might be therapeutic for thalassaemia.
+Given the reported effects of wheatgrass juice on thalassemia, (Dr. Marwaha's pilot study) we would very much like to test wheatgrass juice (extract) whether it can cause a significant increase in fetal haemoglobin."

 About fetal hemoglobin (HbF)